prody/ProDy/doc/tutorials/enm_analysis/extend.rst

    ensemble

-Note that we made used of ANM modes beyond their theoretical limitations.
+Note that we made use of ANM modes to generate full atomic conformers.
+These conformers would need geometry optimization before they can be used for modeling.

 Write PDB file